Rhodotus: Etymology

+Description

 The fruit body of Rhodotus has a cap, and stem without a ring or volva.
 The cap initially assumes a convex shape before flattening somewhat with age, and typically reaches widths of 2–6 cm.
 The edges of the cap are rolled inwards, and the cap surface typically has a conspicuous network of lightly colored ridges or veins that outline deep and narrow grooves or pits—a condition technically termed sulcate or reticulate.
 Between the ridges, the surface color is somewhat variable; depending on the lighting conditions experienced by the mushroom during its development, it may range from salmon-orange to pink to red.
 The texture of the cap surface is gelatinous, and the internal flesh is firm but rubbery, and pinkish in color.

 The gills have an adnate attachment to the stem, that is, broadly attached to the stem along all or most of the gill width.
 The gills are thick, packed close to each other, with veins and color similar to, but paler than, the cap.
 Some of the gills do not extend the full distance from the edge of the cap to the stem.
 These short gills, called lamellulae, form two to four groups of roughly equal length.
 The stem is 1.5–3.0 cm tall and 0.4–0.6 cm thick (usually slightly larger near the base), and may be attached to the underside of the cap in a central or lateral manner.
 Like the cap color, stem size is also affected by the type of light received during fruit body maturation.

 In nature, Rhodotus palmatus is sometimes seen "bleeding" a red- or orange-colored liquid.
 A similar phenomenon has also been observed when it is grown in laboratory culture on a petri dish: the orange-colored drops that appear on the mat formed by fungal mycelia precede the initial appearance of fruit bodies.
 The mature fruit body will turn green when exposed to a 10% aqueous solution of iron(II) sulfate (FeSO4), a common mushroom identification test known as iron salts.